MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/restricted-mode-assets.md

     SCREEN SHOT GOES HERE

-5. Add a descriptive name for the new role, and then select **OK**.
+5. Add a descriptive name for the new role (for example "Remote Assist - Ap User (with Assets)", and then select **OK**.

     SCREEN SHOT GOES HERE

-6. Select the **Remote Assit - App User** role so you can edit it.
+6. Select the **Remote Assist - App User** role so you can edit it.

     SCREEN SHOT GOES HERE